How to flexibly use Anqi CMS template{% for ... in ... %}How to traverse data list with tags

 {% endarchiveList %}

-{% for %}The power of tags is not only limited to iteration and handling empty lists, it also provides some built-in special variables and modifiers to make loop control more refined.
+{% for %}The power of labels is not limited to traversal and empty list processing, it also provides some built-in special variables and modifiers to make loop control more fine-grained.

 1. Loop counter:forloop.Counterandforloop.Revcounter

-Sometimes we need to know how many times the loop has occurred, or how many more times are left.forloopThe object provides this information:
+Sometimes we need to know which loop we are currently on, or how many loops are left.forloopThe object provides this information:

-• forloop.RevcounterThis is the remaining count of the current loop, counting backwards.
+• forloop.Revcounter: The remaining count of the current loop, counting backwards.

 This is very useful when you need to add special styles to the first or last element of a list, for example: